How many times have you heard that?

 Here’s our thoughts on this:

-There’s only 24 hours in a day.
-Your family life and your startup or small business will (and should!) take up the majority of it.
+There are only 24 hours in a day.
+Your family life and your business will (and should!) take up the majority of it (of course, if you’re the owner).
 These “pick your brain” meetings are mini-consultation sessions.
 If what you have to share is so exclusive, charge for it and invest the money into continuing to build your startup or grow your small business.
 Otherwise, politely decline and tend to your other commitments unless the meeting will also add value to what you’re working on.
 Eventually, if the requester is really serious about their entrepreneurial quest, they will either “Google it” or find someone else’s brain to pick to retrieve the information they are seeking.

 These “pick your brain” meetings are mini-consultation sessions.
 If what you have to share is so exclusive, charge for it and invest the money into continuing to build your startup or grow your small business.
 Click To Tweet